sahava/multisite-lighthouse/README.md

 Once you've set it up, you can run the audit tool with

-`$ node script.js`
+`node script.js`

 The process will be logged into the console.

+The reports will be written in the format you chose for the `output` key in the configuration, and they will be written in the folder structure you specified in the `writeTo` and `sortByDate` keys of the configuration file.